Petroleum geologist

-A petroleum geologist is an earth scientist who works in the field of petroleum geology, which involves all aspects of oil discovery and production.
-Petroleum geologists are usually linked to the actual discovery of oil and the identification of possible oil deposits, gas caps, or leads.
+A petroleum geologist is an earth scientist who works in the field of petroleum geology, which involves all aspects of the discovery and production of oil and gas.
+Petroleum geologists are usually linked to the actual discovery of oil and gas and the identification of possible new oil deposits or gas fields.
 It can be a very labor-intensive task involving several different fields of science and elaborate equipment.
 Petroleum geologists look at the structural and sedimentary aspects of the stratum/strata to identify possible oil traps or tight shale plays.

 Profile

 Petroleum geologists make the decision of where to drill for petroleum.
 This is done by locating prospects within a sedimentary basin.
 Petroleum geologists determine a prospect's viability looking at seven main aspects in conventional petroleum geology: